AEFeinstein/gbaZero/README.md

 The other hiccup was a hardware failure.
 Every once in a while, though with increasing frequency, the Raspberry Pi wouldn't boot, but would print "mmc0: fsm 1, hsts 1" to the terminal in an infinite loop.
 Turns out the SD card was busted and had to be replaced.
 Good thing I made a system image after tweaking the install to my liking.

 ## Final Thoughts
 Hardware design is hard, and not everything can be fixed in software.
-At least I got close enough where everything worked after some janky fixes.
-I'll likely have a second version of this PCB fabbed with all the fixes.
+Most of the janky fixes from the v1 PCB were fixed in the v2 one, but it's still not perfect.
 If only fabricating a board was as easy as typing "make."
 Also, Link's Awakening DX is still awesome.